camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes-helm.md

 ### Upgrading with Identity and Secrets

 If you have installed the Camunda Platform 8 Helm charts before with default values, this means Identity and the related authentication mechanism are enabled.
-For authentication, the Helm charts generate for each web app the secrets randomly if not specified on installation.
+For authentication, the Helm charts generate for each web app the Secrets randomly if not specified on installation.
 If you just run `helm upgrade` to upgrade to a newer chart version, you likely will see the following return:

 ```shell
 $ helm upgrade camunda-platform-test camunda/camunda-platform